 Club cross country championships

-This is usually held at Bryant’s Farm, Boom Rock Rd, out at Ohariu Valley, each year and incorporates a sealed handicap competition where the winner is the athlete who beats the time that the handicapper has estimated for them by the greatest margin.
+This is usually held at Onslow Pony Club (Bryant’s Farm, Boom Rock Rd, out at Ohariu Valley), each year and incorporates a sealed handicap competition where the winner is the athlete who beats the time that the handicapper has estimated for them by the greatest margin.
 The event has a number of club trophies at stake throughout the various grades, with certificates for the first three across the line for each grade.

-The course is undulating and can be boggy and muddy depending on the weather that prevails.
+The course traditional cross country – undulating and can be boggy and muddy depending on the weather that prevails.
 A demanding course.

 The race grades and race distances are (note the junior grades are the old-style 2-year intervals for this event):

 |Masters Women 35+||5km||2 full laps|

 |3||Boys and Girls Under 13 (BU13, GU13)||2.5km||1 full lap|

 |Boys and Girls Under 11 (BU11, GU11)||2.5km||1 full lap|